Windsor Station (Montreal): History

 Via Rail was created in 1978 and took over the responsibility for operating intercity passenger trains of both Canadian National CN and CPR.
 During Via's first months there was no operational change for CPR or CN trains, as they used their respective crews, routes, equipment and stations.
 However, by the summer of 1979, the integration process began, and most of Via's former CP trains that used Windsor Station were consolidated at CN's Central Station, including CP's former transcontinental passenger services such as The Atlantic Limited and The Canadian, both of which were also renamed to be bilingually appropriate.
 Via Dayliners (Budd Rail Diesel Cars) operating between Windsor Station and St. Sacrement station in Quebec City via the CP route north of the St. Lawrence River continued to use Windsor Station until 1984.
 Amtrak's daily Montreal-New York City train (the Adirondack) continued to use Windsor Station until 1986.
 Both the dayliners and the Adirondack were switched to Central Station.
 Local services to Ottawa via Montebello and to Mont-Laurier, both of which had been transferred from CPR to Via, continued to use Windsor Station until they were cancelled in 1981.

-After intercity passenger service was removed, Windsor Station continued to be a commuter rail terminal for the STCUM's (now the RTM's) Montréal/Dorion-Rigaud suburban train (now Vaudreuil-Hudson line).
+After intercity passenger service was removed, Windsor Station continued to be a commuter rail terminal for the STCUM's (now Exo's) Montréal/Dorion-Rigaud suburban train (now Vaudreuil-Hudson line).
 In 1999, service to Blainville (now Saint-Jérôme line) was added, and in 2001, service to Delson (now Candiac line).

 In 1993, construction began on the Molson Centre (now Bell Centre), a hockey arena to replace the Montreal Forum.
 The arena site was located immediately west of Windsor Station on the trackage which served the station platforms, resulting in the historic station being severed from the rail network.
 The Molson Centre opened its doors on March 16, 1996, and the new Lucien-L'Allier Station was opened at the western end of the arena structure to replace the now-closed suburban train terminal at Windsor Station.
 Until 2001, the new train station was called Terminus Windsor, but this was changed to reduce confusion with the original station building and to indicate a link to the Lucien-L'Allier metro (subway) station which is below the station building.
 It is still possible to walk through the Bell Centre to connect with Windsor Station and the Lucien L'Allier metro station.

 Windsor Station, and now Lucien-L'Allier Station (known in French as 'Terminus Lucien-L'Allier'), are at the eastern end of CPR's Westmount Subdivision.
 It served as CP's downtown west end train terminus.
 Its counterpart downtown east end terminus was Place Viger.

 Windsor Station also housed the headquarters of CPR and its parent company Canadian Pacific Limited until, after a corporate restructuring in the mid-1990s, the railway abandoned or sold most of its trackage east of Montreal and focused its activities in Western Canada.
 In 1996, CP moved its headquarters to Gulf Canada Square in Calgary.